daffafaizan/jwt-express/README.md

 # Express.js JWT Authentication Template

 This repository serves as a simple JWT authentication and authorization template using Express.js.
 The template includes a basic user model and implements a straightforward authentication system with a single token (access token) for verification.
 It utilizes Postgres as the database and Sequelize as the ORM.
-To see the **advanced** version, see the `feat/advanced-jwt` branch.
+To see the **advanced** version with two tokens (access and refresh token), see the `feat/advanced-jwt` branch.

 ## Features